2017 Cultural STAR Capital Project Guidelines

 - Leverage additional financial support.

-The Cultural STAR Program will achieve the purpose by making grants and loans for projects and programs that: attract audiences; develop and improve cultural facilities; and build capacity of artists and organizations
+The Cultural STAR Program will achieve the purpose by making grants and loans for projects and programs that: attract audiences; develop and improve cultural facilities; and build capacity of artists and cultural organizations

 At least 80 percent of Cultural STAR funds will be awarded to nonprofit arts organizations that are located within the targeted area known as the Cultural District.
 The remaining funds may be allocated to businesses in the Cultural District for projects that enhance visitor enjoyment of the District or to nonprofit organizations located in Saint Paul but outside of the Cultural District.